-I recently compared two DeWalt 12V Max green laser levels: (the five spot + cross line) combo and the (3 x 360 line), which has no spots.
+I recently compared two DeWalt 12V Max rechargeable green laser levels: the five spot + cross line (combo) laser and the 3 x (360) line laser.
 Here is what I found.

 Laser Lines vs. Spots

 The big difference between laser lines and spots is spots are greatly more visible outdoors and across distance.

 Say, for example, you want to check the grade of a hill on a sunny day at 130′.
 With spots all you need is a measuring stick to capture the laser dot.
 With lines you need a laser detector.

 In the pics above I’m standing below this grade rod, which is 130 feet from the DeWalt combo laser.
 I could easily read the spot that was 11′ 5-1/4” off the ground.

 Granted, in some instances using a detector to locate a horizontal line is going to be easier than trying to find a tiny spot with a stick at 130 feet.
 The point is the five spot combo gives you the option to do either where the 360 does not.

 Both laser’s lines are visible indoors to 100′ on walls and ceilings.
 Floor lines are less visible.
 If I’m laying out a floor I put a block or something on the floor to see line at any distance past 12′ or so.
 This is another area where the combo’s forward spot helps line things up.

 It’s hard to see in the pic above but the 360 line is visible all the way around the room.
 The top, brighter, horizontal line is the combo laser and is visible only to about half way over this fireplace.
 So with the combo in bright light you can’t to see the horizontal line 180° left or right passed about 10′.
 Here again the highly visible spots can help.